Last Updated on May 1, 2023

 Are There Benefits of Lettuce During Pregnancy?

-When safely washed and prepared, lettuce is a good source of nutrition during your pregnancy.
-Keep in mind that the darker green your lettuce is, the more nutrients it is likely to have.
-For example, dark green kale contains more nutrients than iceberg lettuce.
+When safely washed and prepared, lettuce is an excellent source of nutrition during your pregnancy.
+Keep in mind that the darker green your lettuce is, the more essential nutrients it is likely to have.
+For example, dark green kale contains more beneficial nutrients than iceberg lettuce.

 For a nutrition-packed option, mix your lighter greens, such as iceberg or romaine lettuce, with darker ones, such as arugula or Swiss chard, to increase your intake of vitamin A, vitamin K, folate, dietary fiber, and more!

 Since lettuce is low in calories, you can freely eat lettuce.
-So if you find yourself craving it during your pregnancy, feel free to enjoy it!
+So if you find yourself craving lettuce during pregnancy, feel free to enjoy it!

-Lettuce is a safe and nutritious option for pregnancy, as long as you take the time to prepare it safely.
+Lettuce is a safe and nutritious option for a healthy pregnancy, as long as you take the time to prepare it safely.
 We hope this article helps!

 |This article has been reviewed and approved for publication in line with our editorial policy.|